-As the deadline for applications to three different internships at Nordea Investment Banking in Stockholm is fast approaching (with due date on 27th September), we thought you might want to meet some of our previous interns!
+As we run various internships at Nordea Investment Banking in Stockholm with diverse application dates (check out internship site), we thought you might want to meet some of our previous interns!

 In this first blog in a series, we interview three ‘old’ interns about their own career paths, starting off with their experiences as interns, and ask them to share tips & tricks on how to get a foot in, and make the most out of the internship.
 Learn about the opportunities offered, and see what sort of qualifications are required – both personal and professional – if you wish to succeed at Nordea – and get a job after the internship, just like Emelie here did.